-- The procedure that upgrades a version 2.0.1 into 2.1.0, may modify the emaj\group\def table in order to reflect the fact that the tspemaj tablespace is not automatically considered as a default tablespace anymore.
-If tspemaj was effectively used as default tablespace for created tables groups, the related grpdef\log\dat\tsp and grpdef\log\idx\tsp columns content of the emaj\group\def table is automatically adjusted so that a future drop and recreate operation would store the log tables and indexes in the same tablespace.
-The administrator may review these changes to be sure they correspond to his expectations. - The procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
+- The procedure that upgrades a version 2.2.2 into 2.2.3 checks the recorded log sequences values.
 In some cases, it may ask for a preliminary reset of some tables groups. - The procedure that upgrades a version 2.3.1 into 3.0.0 changes the structure of log tables: both emaj\client\ip and emaj\client\port columns are not created anymore.
 Existing log tables are not modified.
 Only the new log tables are impacted.
 But the administrator can add these columns, by using the 'alter\log\tables' parameter. - The procedure that upgrades a version 3.0.0 into 3.1.0 renames existing log objects.
 This leads to locking the application tables, which may generate conflicts with the parallel use of these tables.
-This procedure also issues a warning message indicating that the changes in E-Maj rollback functions regarding the application triggers processing may require changes in user's procedures.
+This procedure also issues a warning message indicating that the changes in E-Maj rollback functions regarding the application triggers processing may require changes in user's procedures. - The procedure that upgrades a version 3.4.0 into 4.0.0 updates the log tables content for TRUNCATE recorded statements.
+The upgrade duration depends on the global log tables size.